 Coffee Plant

-The definition of the coffee plant is a tropical shrub that grows coffee cherries, whose seeds are roasted to make coffee.
-It naturally grows in equatorial regions around the world.
+The definition of the coffee plant, also called tree is a tropical shrub that grows coffee cherries, whose seeds are roasted to make coffee.

 What is a coffee plant?